-Safe handling Avoid all personal contact, including inhalation.
+Safe handling Limit all unnecessary personal contact.
 Wear protective clothing when risk of exposure occurs.
 Use in a well-ventilated area.
-Prevent concentration in hollows and sumps.
-DO NOT enter confined spaces until atmosphere has been checked.
-DO NOT allow material to contact humans, exposed food or food utensils.
 Avoid contact with incompatible materials.
 When handling, DO NOT eat, drink or smoke.
 Keep containers securely sealed when not in use.
 Avoid physical damage to containers.
 Always wash hands with soap and water after handling.
 Work clothes should be laundered separately.
-Launder contaminated clothing before re-use.
 Use good occupational work practice.
 Observe manufacturer's storage and handling recommendations contained within this SDS.
 Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
 Fire and explosion protection See section 5 Other information Store in original containers.
 Keep containers securely sealed.
 Store in a cool, dry area protected from environmental extremes.
 Store away from incompatible materials and foodstuff containers.
 Protect containers against physical damage and check regularly for leaks.
 Observe manufacturer's storage and handling recommendations contained within this SDS.
 For major quantities: Consider storage in bunded areas - ensure storage areas are isolated from sources of community water (including stormwater, ground water, lakes and streams).
 Ensure that accidental discharge to air or water is the subject of a contingency disaster management plan; this may require consultation with local authorities.